timmcginley/Agile/Genes/README.md

 The project Gene Space contains genes that respond to the cost and time of the project.
 These have an influence on all the other genes in a project.

 ## GS2.
 Location
+The location gene space contains genes that respond to the site and contextual decisions.
+These could query external data.
+They will also inform the extents of the boundinng conditions and inform the genes in GS3.

 ## GS3.
-External
-Includes the skin concept.
-Biologically it is the blastoderm.

-## GS4.
 Function / Space
+The Gene set is the functional / space requirements.
+These will include genes for inividual spaces and much more.

 ## GS5.
 Structure

 ## GS6.
 Internal

+## GS3.
+External
+Includes the skin concept.
+Biologically it is the blastoderm.

 ## GS7.
 Material